Damasy/Udacity-FSND/projects/02_trivia_api/starter/README.md

   - Returns all questions
   - questions are in a paginated.
   - pages could be requested by a query string
+  - Request Arguments: query parameter (page)
+  - Returns: An object including categories, questions in the requested page and count of total questions.

 - Sample: `curl http://127.0.0.1:5000/questions`<br>